gunh0/linux-system-programming/Linux_System_Programming/README.md

 ##### The Creation and Extinction of a Process

-- Process creation and collaboration by Fork : print_num
+- Process creation and collaboration by fork : print_num

 ##### System Call exec Group for Program Replacement(Loading) of Processes